dotnet/csharplang/proposals/state-machine-restriction-updates.md

 [summary]: #summary

-- Allow `ref`/`ref struct` locals and `unsafe` blocks in iterators and async methods provided they are used in code blocks without any `yield` or `await`.
+- Allow `ref`/`ref struct` locals and `unsafe` blocks in iterators and async methods provided they are used in code segments without any `yield` or `await`.
 - Warn about `yield` inside `lock`.

 ## Motivation